WorldVistA/docker-vista/README.md

 A [volume](https://docs.docker.com/storage/volumes/) could also be mounted to the container.

-### Building ViViaN and DOX with Docker

-Utilizing the "-v" argument flag, the system will attempt to execute the tasks which will install a MUMPS environment, execute tasks to gather data, generate HTML pages, and finally set up a web server on the container to display the data.
-The scripts are designed to take and process a M[UMPS] system that is supplied by the user in one of two formats.

 ### Tagging an image to upload to Docker Hub
 First, you need to login to Docker Hub using the command `docker login`.